li-clutter-org/loadimpact-server-metrics/readme/1-INSTALL.md

 sudo li-metrics-agent-config
 ````

 Output like `li_metrics_agent start/running, process XXXX` means that the agent has properly installed as a service and started correctly.
-It will be automaticly restarted after a crash or server reboot.
+It will be automatically restarted after a crash or server reboot.

 You can also press the 'Check installation' button on the `https://app.loadimpact.com/server-agents/load-impact` page.
 If a new entry appears in the list then the agent has been succefully installed.
 ![alt tag](check_installation.png)